Synagogue shooting victims include 2 brothers, husband and wife

 The victims’ names were released Sunday morning by the Allegheny County medical examiners’ office, one day after accused gunman Robert Bowers opened fire during a weekly service at the Tree of Life synagogue in Pittsburgh.

 Cecil Rosenthal, 59, and David Rosenthal, 54, both of Squirrel Hill, were brothers, according to Allegheny County Chief Medical Examiner Karl Williams.
-Sylvan Simon, 86, and Bernice Simon, 84, both of Wilkinsburg, were husband and wife.
+Sylvan Simon, 86, and his wife Bernice Simon, 84, both of Wilkinsburg, were killed in the shooting Saturday morning at the synagogue.
+It was the same place of worship where they wed in December 1956 in a candlelight ceremony, according to Pittsburgh's Tribune-Review.

 The youngest victim was David Rosenthal.
 The oldest was Rose Mallinger, 97.